joftius/habits/README.md

   You can set up these processes in any order.
 I’ll write about them in the order above, but for example if your starting point is one or more habits that you want to track then you could decide on goals that those habits move you toward and consider which values made you want to start those habits in the first place.
 Since one of the processes is to readjust you can always come back and change any of these later in whatever order makes sense to you.
 </details>

-The most important thing is to start.
-The second most important thing is to just keep doing it.
+**The most important thing is to start.
+The second most important thing is to just keep doing it**.

 ## Why is this important?